RobertTLange/algonauts-2021/docs/notes.md

     - use to inform encoding models?!
 - Use median activation instead of mean
 - Higher sampling rates - How do these compare?!
+    - Small effect on test performance - not on validation!
 - Cross-validate range of HRF filters

 - SSL - Barlow Twins architecture/BYOL
 - Segmentation models YOLO or UNets